Aab-e-Gum

 Ab-e-gum or Abegum is a town and union council of Kachhi District located 50 km southeast of Quetta near the Chiltan mountains, in the Balochistan province of Pakistan.
 It also has a railway station on Rohri–Chaman Railway Line which was built by the British in 1886.
 The area is an important supplier of gas.

 Etymology

-Aab-e-gum (آب گم) is a Persian word and it means 'water lost', a name given to the spot for a spring that dives underground nearby.
+Aab-e-gum means 'water lost', a name given to the spot for a spring that dives underground nearby.